mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-As the most of you would have noticed, we called the `collect` function from the `suspend main` function.
-In fact, the `collect` method is defined as a suspending function since it has to wait and suspend for consuming the emitted values without blocking a thread.
+As most of you would have noticed, we called the `collect` function from the `suspend main` function.
+The `collect` method is a suspending function since it has to wait and suspend for consuming the emitted values without blocking a thread.
 Here is the definition of the `Flow` type:

 ```kotlin
 // Kotlin Coroutines Library